A Saint Who Levels Up Through Necromancy

 Good.

-He poured in more force to sweep Fafnir’s attack aside.
+The instant he forced in more strength to sweep Fafnir’s attack aside…

 “Urgh.”